Can You Use Money From a 1031 Exchange To Pay Off a Mortgage?

 The Bottom Line

 Real estate investors can use sale proceeds from relinquished assets to pay off existing mortgages; however, they can’t use those funds to reduce their overall debt load.
-They must take on new debt that’s equal to or greater than the financing they had in place on their relinquished assets when purchasing replacement properties.
-If you don’t fully satisfy the mortgage debt requirement, you’ll create a taxable event for any difference in what you owed on the relinquished asset versus what you currently owe on your replacement asset.
+They must take on new debt that’s equal to or greater than the financing they had in place for their relinquished assets when purchasing replacement properties.
+If you don’t fully satisfy the mortgage debt requirement, you’ll create a taxable event for any difference in what you owe on the relinquished asset versus what you currently owe on your replacement asset.

-These are just a few examples of how possible 1031 exchanges can work.
+These are just a few real-world examples of how 1031 exchanges can work.
 When considering exchange properties, be sure to fully examine the scope of reinvestment funds and debt to ensure a successful exchange.
 As always, speak with a tax, legal, or exchange professional prior to making any moves to avoid any financial missteps.

 Source: